zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Empirical Analysis

-\textbf{Training Performance and Convergence Analysis.} In addition to analyzing the additional computation and communication costs introduced by \zkFL, we thoroughly investigate its potential impact on training performance, including accuracy and convergence speed.
+In addition to analyzing the additional computation and communication costs introduced by \zkFL, we thoroughly investigate its potential impact on training performance, including accuracy and convergence speed.
 Theoretically, we demonstrate that compared to traditional \FL, \zkFL solely affects the data output from the clients, leaving the training process unaffected.
 Our experimental results provide strong evidence supporting this claim.
-As illustrated in Figs~\ref{fig: resnet18_accuracy_time}~\ref{fig: resnet34_accuracy_time}~\ref{fig: resnet50_accuracy_time}~\ref{fig: densenet121_accuracy_time}~\ref{fig: densenet169_accuracy_time}~\ref{fig: densenet201_accuracy_time}, the final training results' accuracy and convergence speed do not exhibit any significant difference between \FL settings with and without \zkFL.
+Figs~\ref{fig: resnet18_accuracy_time}~\ref{fig: resnet34_accuracy_time}~\ref{fig: resnet50_accuracy_time}~\ref{fig: densenet121_accuracy_time}~\ref{fig: densenet169_accuracy_time}~\ref{fig: densenet201_accuracy_time}~\ref{fig: 1L_accuracy_time}~\ref{fig: 2L_accuracy_time}~\ref{fig: 3L_accuracy_time} present the final training results' accuracy/perplexity and convergence speed for both traditional \FL and \zkFL.
+We observe the accuracy and speed do not exhibit any difference between \FL settings with and without \zkFL in terms of epoch number.
 Furthermore, we observe that the convergence speed is primarily influenced by the number of clients involved in the process.
 This reaffirms the practical viability of \zkFL as it maintains training performance while enhancing security and privacy in the federated learning framework.